 Accreditation is usually a prime determinant, but there are also other indicators of just how serious your degree should be taken.
 Factors that prospective employers will likely consider are the length of your degree program (if it’s too short, it will arouse suspicion), the availability of actual academic support (no guidance counselors is usually a red flag for a for-profit racket), fee structure (legitimate schools usually charge per credit hour as opposed to per program), and of course, whether or not you actually did coursework (getting a master’s in exchange for a credit card number is usually a dead give away that you’re attending a degree mill.

-If you’re looking for an accredited online college that employers will take seriously, our list of the 100 Best Online Colleges is a pretty good starting point.
+If you’re looking for an accredited online college that employers will take seriously, our list of the 50 Best Online Colleges & Universities 2019 is a pretty good starting point.

 3. What kind of job are you looking for?